uphy/agent-sync/docs/input-output.md

 - Paths ending with `/` are treated as **directories** where individual files will be placed
 - Paths not ending with `/` are treated as **files** where all input content will be concatenated

+The `outputPath` can be specified as either relative or absolute:
+- Absolute paths (starting with `/` on Unix or drive letters on Windows) are used as-is
+- Relative paths are resolved relative to each output directory

 For example:
 - `.roo/rules/` - Treated as a directory, each source file becomes a separate output file
 - `.roo/rules/combined.md` - Treated as a file, all source files are concatenated into one file
+- `/absolute/path/rules/` - Absolute path to a directory for separate output files

 If `outputPath` is not specified, the agent's default path is used (see "Default Output Path Behavior" sections below).